DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-engaging-pupils-in-learning/autumn-week-5-ect-research-and-practice-summary.md

 To help you to support pupils to transfer their knowledge, you should:

-- frequently ask the question ‘Where else do you use these ideas?’ (e.g. while teaching graphs in maths, you might ask them how they would apply the same knowledge to geography or science)
+- frequently ask the question 'Where else do you use these ideas?' (e.g. while teaching graphs in maths, you might ask them how they would apply the same knowledge to geography or science)
 - model the connections yourself (e.g. by saying how you use the knowledge or ideas in your own life)
 - draw comparisons between the subjects your pupils learn, whether you teach them across subjects or the teaching is shared by colleagues (e.g. a history teacher could refer to the war poetry their class had studied in English)